mwvgroup/pittgoogle-client/docs/source/api/pubsub-docstring.rst

 The :class:`Consumer` uses two callbacks: its :ref:`own callback() method <consumer callback>` and a :ref:`user callback <user callback>`.
-These are explained below.
+They are explained below.

-The callback is perhaps the biggest difference between implementations that use Pub/Sub versus Kafka.
+**Kafka comparison**: The callback is perhaps the biggest difference between implementations that use Pub/Sub versus Kafka.
 Pulling an Apache Kafka stream typically results in Kafka returning a batch of messages.
 The user can then process messages at-will by iterating through the batch.
-You can mimic this behavior by using :meth:`Consumer.collect_alert` as your user callback, but this is recommended for testing only.
+You can mimic this behavior by using :meth:`Consumer.request_to_collect` as your user callback, but this is recommended for testing only.
 See the example above.